shreyasbharath/conan-package-binary-example/README.md

 # Packaging Existing Artifacts
-A working example of packaging pre-built binaries (libs + header files) and uploading them to a Conan remote for consumption

 This repository is an example of integrating Conan into your existing build process where the artifacts already exist.

 The structure of the example project is as follows -